 Note: If you are fairly new to chess, then check out my free chess course for beginners.

 This free online chess course is aimed at the late-beginner to intermediate level chess players.
+The course will help you understand the fundamentals of chess strategy.

-The Free Chess Course for intermediate players
+The Free Chess Course for Intermediate Players

 - Introduction to the free chess course – chessfox.com